 Where To Place Compost Bins

-But if you do keep chickens consider placing your compost bins in the chicken run as the chickens will break down the green waste more quickly as they scratch it looking for food.
+If you do have chickens then then consider placing your compost bins in the chicken run as chickens are very efficient at breaking down compost as they scratch at it looking for food.
 In doing this they will also pick out weed seeds and manure the green waste with their faeces.
 The overall result will be a higher quality compost in a shorter period of time.
-For more in formation visit PLACING COMPOST BINS IN A CHICKEN RUN
+For more in formation see Placing Compost Bins In The Chicken Run.

 Placing your compost bins in the chicken run will improve the quality of the compost.